2010 Chechen Parliament attack: In Russia

 President of Chechnya Ramzan Kadyrov vowed to intensify the fight against militants in the republic, calling them "bandits".
 He also blamed the UK and Poland saying they were "harbouring criminals.
 Why do they shield bandits who have shed blood where there is western democracy?
 Where is the justice? ...
 Sooner or later Zakayev, Gakayev, Umarov, Vadalov and other criminals will get what they deserve ...
 I have no doubt that it was the drunk and alcoholic Akhmed Zakayev and his backers in London and other western capitals.
 I want to say that they will not achieve anything.
 The Chechen republic is still standing.
 It is a peaceful and stable region."
-Russia said it would pay 1 million rubles in compensation to the next of kin of the dead.

 Usman Ferzauli, spokesman for the Chechen Republic of Ichkeria government-in-exile (in opposition to the Caucasus Emirate), declared that they condemn the attack.
 Zakayev and the rest of the Ichkerian government-in-exile had already distanced themselves from the Islamists three years before the attack.
 Zakayev blames them for associating with figures which "spit on Chechen Independence", that the existence of the Caucasus emirate damaged Chechen goals of independence by weakening the Chechen Republic of Ichkeria, and alleging that a member of the Caucasian Emirate government, Movladi Udugov, is an agent provocateur for Russia.
 The Caucasian Emirate retaliated by alleging that Zakayev worked in the interest of Russia.